Modules

 📄️ Timers

-The timer module allows you to set up a script that happens after a certain duration or repeatedly at intervals.
+The timer module allows you to set up a script that runs after a certain duration or repeatedly at regular intervals.

 📄️ Tweens

-The tween module takes care of the process of interpolating a value from one state to another over a certain duration.
+The tween module handles the process of smoothly interpolating a value from one state to another over a specified duration.